 A shared-ride taxi service between the HSR and local taxi providers.
 This service is offered in parts of Glanbrook (routes 20, 27, 35, and 44) and Stoney Creek (routes 2, 55, and 55A) where buses do not currently provide service.

-DARTS Public Transit
+DARTS Transit

 People with disabilities who are unable to access regular transit service.
 Also available to qualified residents of other municipalities while they are visiting Hamilton.
 Pre-registration is required.